telerik/xaml-docs/controls/radstepprogressbar/overview.md

 * __Selection__: The steps in the progress bar can be selected in code or via click in the UI.
 Read more about the available API in the [Selection]({%slug stepprogressbar-selection%}) article.

 * __Additional content__: Each step can display content on top and bottom of its visual element.
-The contents are optional and fully customizeable.
+The contents are optional and fully customizable.
 Read more in the [Step Item Contents]({%slug stepprogressbar-step-contents%}) article.

 >tip Get started with the control with its [Getting Started]({%slug stepprogressbar-getting-started%}) help article that shows how to use it in a basic scenario.